The grants will provide funding for community groups to run a single event or a series of events in their community to address mental health.

 - Projects that do not align with Look Over the Farm Gate’s values and goals

-- Projects outside the fire-affected communities of south west Victoria
+- Projects outside the drought-affected communities of Victoria

-- Projects that do not benefit fire-affected farmers, families and communities
+- Projects that do not benefit drought-affected farmers, families and communities

 Payment up to the value of $1,500, or an amount agreed through the application, will be made by the Victorian Farmers Federation (VFF) to the applicant following the approved event and upon receipt of a tax invoice.
 Whether the VFF reimburses the GST paid by the applicant to a supplier depends on the GST status of the applicant.